Skip to main content

 MA Gender Studies

-Supported by the Centre for Interdisciplinary Gender Studies, you’ll be able to explore approaches from across a range of academic disciplines.
+Supported by our Centre for Interdisciplinary Gender Studies, and drawing on teaching expertise from around the University, you’ll be able to explore approaches from across a range of academic disciplines.
 You’ll learn the principles of conducting research on gender and examine issues that both shape and are shaped by gender relations, such as family roles, reproductive technologies, citizenship, sexuality and culture.

-Core modules in gender theory and research will lay these foundations, and you’ll build on them by choosing from a range of options on topics such as gender and development, care, gender equality in the workplace, race and sexuality.
-There has never been a more exciting time to study gender, and this programme will give you an insight into this vital and fascinating field.
+You’ll take core modules in gender theory and research to develop your foundation of knowledge, and you’ll build on this by choosing from a range of optional modules on topics such as gendered embodiment, gender and media, racism, decoloniality and migration, and religion and sexuality.
+This is an exciting time to study gender, and our course will give you a thorough insight into this vital and fascinating field.

 Research Postgraduate Programmes